Full-Form of CPA (Certified Public Accountant)

 #1 – Global Recognition

-CPA course is offered and organized by AICPA ((also known as American Institute of Certified Public Accountants) which happens to be the largest accounting association in the world.
+CPA course is offered and organized by AICPA ((also known as American Institute of Certified Public Accountants), which happens to be the world’s largest accounting association.
 The course is therefore regarded as a perfect opportunity for professionals that have a CA, CS, ICWA, MBA in finance, LLB, B.Com and M.Com degree and are seeking for a certificate that is recognized all across the globe.

 #2 – Immense Career Opportunities